UK delivery £3.50 to a Collectplus.co.uk shop, £4.00 Yodel to an easy delivery address, £8.00 Royal Mail

 Reasons to feel better in this shirt than an advertised brand:

-• Over-advertising & consumerism
+Over-advertising of T shirts & consumerism

-The shirts in the photos just above are highly advertised, well distributed & well displayed to people who can't afford them.
+Shirts in the photos just above are highly advertised, well distributed & well displayed to people who can't afford them.
 The system is to buy the T shirts cheaply & sell for several times more, spending the difference on advertising to increase consumerism.
 This has been named by a recent parliamentary commission as one of the factors that increases the danger of riots.
 It is a habit that began when the pound was over-valued & cheap container shipping had just become possible in the 1980s

 Riotstopper T shirts can't work in a system that advertises to those who can't afford, such as unemployed dads with bad education who get pestered by children, as someone says in a video below.
 At £4 wholesale including VAT & delivery, these T shirts at this price don't pay for high street shop; certainly not for Footlocker marketing department.

-The shirts just above were part of a riot that costs a lot to UK taxpayers in prison probation and the rest.
+Shirts in the photos just above were part of a riot that costs a lot to UK taxpayers in prison probation and the rest.
 Companies that buy and sell internationally are better placed to avoid tax.
 Even if they want to pay the maximum, most of their supply chain is in fast-growing economies in the far east.
 The industry has just published a report trying to justify fashion's contribution to the economy, but the report is a fig leaf.
 It is not seriously convincing.

 Riotstopper T shirts are woven and made near Leicester, out of yarn made in Europe and the UK.
 More of these links in the supply chain pay taxes towards public services.

 Working conditions in UK textiles are similar to working conditions for the people who buy them in the UK, which seems fair.
 The worst case of illegally bad working conditions, recorded by a BBC undercover reporter, showed staff talking about social security & free access to doctors.
-These conditions are beyond the boasts of fairtrade T shirt manufactures in the far east, which are summarised at the bottom of the riotstopper.htm page.
+These conditions are beyond the boasts of fairtrade T shirt manufactures in the far east, which are summarised at the bottom of the riotstopper-t-shirts.htm page.
 Something in our education here in the UK makes us think that a fairtrade T shirt is a better ethical choice than a UK-made one, but that something is just wrong or open to a bit of challenge and discussion.

-Meanwhile the factory that made riotstopper T shirts has been trading since 1906 and would have been discovered by now it it was doing anything so blatantly illegal.
+Meanwhile the factory that made Riotstopper T shirts has been trading since 1906 and would have been discovered by now it it was doing anything so blatantly illegal.
 Riotstopper T shirts have a price which is easy to justify as paying for reasonable working conditions, reducing the temptation to shoplift that applies to the mainstream brands like Nike.

-The vacancies board on the left is the one outside the factory that makes these T shirts.
-If you buy advertised T shirt brands rather than locally-made ones, the prospects for factories like this are to manage a shrinking market, or to close.
+The vacancies board on the left is the one outside the factory that makes these T-shirts.
+If you buy advertised T-shirt brands rather than locally-made ones, the prospects for factories like this are to manage a shrinking market, or to close.
 The last few people left working in a factory are often very capable and likely to get other jobs, so if the factory closes these other jobs will be denied to potential rioters.
 Meanwhile the factory space often goes for housing development.

 If local production becomes trendy, starting with your purchase of a T shirt, then more people get a chance to try the work and find out if they're good at it or they like it.
 Somehow this is linked to rioting.
 The last similar riots in Tottenham in the early 1980s happened at another time of very high youth unemployment.
 Then as now most of the rioters were young.
 So a good jobs market has something to do with helping people grow-out of rioting earlier.
 Jobs are also the subject raised at public meetings about causes of riots.
 Lastly there is a very positive thing about a range of different kinds of jobs that helps everyone by giving more people a chance to find something they're good at.
 This is a quote from a textbook on making clothes: